 Children helped by Glasul Vietii Association from Iasi.

 “Glasul Vietii” (The Voice of Life”) Association established in Iasi is another example of our generous giving.
 Its mission is to provide social services to disadvantaged poor mothers, children, and families who have no other means to support themselves in order to avoid marginalization, social exclusion, school abandonment and, in particular, child abandonment.

-The Association supports many social projects, and assists more than 3000 young mothers, children, and orphans every year.
-It builds houses built to host orphans and poor families.
-At the beginning of each academic year, the association offers 1000+ backpacks for incoming poor students, along with new shoes, cloths, and hygiene products.
+The Association supports many social projects, and assists more than 3000 young mothers, children, and orphans - of all religious and ethnicies.
+It builds houses for orphans and poor families.
+At the beginning of each academic year, the association offers 1000+ backpacks for incoming poor students, along with new shoes, clothing, and hygiene products.
 The association also provides tutoring help and numerous summer camps for at-risk children.

-WE COUNT ON, AND ARE MOST GRATEFUL FOR, YOUR CONTINUING GENEROSITY TO PROVIDE THIS ESSENTIAL SUPPORT!
+WE COUNT ON, AND ARE MOST GRATEFUL FOR, YOUR CONTINUING GENEROSITY TO HELP THESE PEOPLE!